oracle-livelabs/database/tmm-run-sample-apps/prepare-setup/prepare-setup.md

 ## Task 2: Adding security rules to an existing VCN

 This workshop requires a certain number of ports to be available, a requirement that can be met by using the default ORM stack execution that creates a dedicated VCN.
-In order to use an existing VCN/subnet, the following rules should be added to the security list.
+To use an existing VCN/subnet, the following rules should be added to the security list.

 | Type           | Source Port    | Source CIDR | Destination Port | Protocol | Description                           |
 | :-----------   |   :--------:   |  :--------: |    :----------:  | :----:   | :------------------------------------ |